One pot pasta: chicken and vegetable kritharaki pasta

 Pasta Tip

 Kritharaki pasta is a very popular ingredient in Greek cuisine.
-It’s ideal for one-pot dishes made with beef or poultry, and also great for casseroles and pasta salads.
+It’s perfect for one-pot dishes with beef or poultry, and it also works wonderfully in baked dishes and pasta salads.

-This pasta appears in many Mediterranean countries.
-In Italy, for example, it is called “orzo.”
+This pasta appears in several Mediterranean countries under different names.
+In Italy, for example, it’s known as orzo

 chicken and vegetable kritharaki pasta